 Chat with a local specialist who can help organize your trip.

 Day 4: Coffee Farm Tour & Nocturnal Nature Walk

 Today you'll head to a local farm for a tour centered around one of Costa Rica's most famous exports: coffee.
 You'll participate in the entire farm-to-cup process, from picking the beans to roasting.

 The rest of the day is yours to spend as you like.
 For a fun after-dark activity, discover the wildlife of Arenal during a night walk hosted by Danaus Eco-Center.
 The trail, which is easy enough for beginners, takes hikers through the biodiverse rainforest where you'll spot nocturnal animals like sloths, bats, and frogs as an experienced naturalist provides insight into all you'll see (and hear) in the dark.

-Day 5: Arenal to the Gulf of Papagayo
+Day 5: Transfer to the Gulf of Papagayo

-Day 6: Beach Day & Sunset Catamaran Sail in Papagayo
+Day 6: Free Morning, Afternoon Snorkel & Sunset Catamaran Cruise

 Today is all about relaxation on the beach.
 After breakfast at your hotel, get out and explore the coastline around Guanacaste, where you're sure to find a picturesque sandy spot.